Ozzie Albies Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.95 team ERA ranks 10th across all MLB pitching staffs.
+- The Brewers' 3.89 team ERA ranks eighth across all league pitching staffs.

-- Brewers pitchers combine to allow 120 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Brewers pitchers combine to rank 19th in baseball in home runs surrendered (124 total, 1.2 per game).

-- The right-hander's last time out came on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, surrendering four earned runs while giving up seven hits.
+- His most recent appearance came on Saturday against the Atlanta Braves, when the right-hander went six innings, surrendering three earned runs while allowing six hits.

-- The 32-year-old has an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
-Opponents have a .238 batting average against him.
+- In 13 games this season, the 30-year-old has amassed an ERA of 3.86, with 7 strikeouts per nine innings.
+Opponents are batting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.